Revenue Streams: Definition, Types, and Examples

 8. Retainer Agreement (Fixed Fee-Based System)

-Examples of Retainer Agreement (Fixed Fee-Based System):
+Examples of retainer agreement (Fixed Fee Based System):

 9. Advertising Revenue (Ad Model)

-Examples of Advertising Revenue (Ad Model):
+Here is the example of advertising Revenue (Ad Model):

 10. Lending Agreement